reallyenglish/ansible-role-nginx/README.md

 during the play, which makes it possible to manage certificates without ugly hacks.
 This is only supported in `ansible` version _at least_ 2.2 and later.

+`reallyenglish.x509` must be listed in `requirements.yml` when `yes`.
+The role is not automatically downloaded as a dependency because the role does NOT depend on it in `meta/main.yml`.

 Known supported platforms:

 | platform | `ansible version` |